LedgerHQ/lib-ledger-core/CONTRIBUTING.md

   - We *tag* instable releases on `develop` with the special `-rc` suffix to support *release candidates*.

+If you would like to know more about the architecture and the internals (configuring / building), feel free to refer to [this document](doc/architecture.md).

 ## Release process
   - Development: fixes, features are done on specific branches on developers' fork,
   - Pull requests: submitted to LedgerHQ/develop with updated CHANGELOG.md,